hjbhu6/yvertx/core_manual_yeti.md

     >yv = load yeb.yvertx;
     .... loads of output just ignore
     >server = yv.createHttpServerWithHandler do req: println "req received" done;
-    ...
+    server is ~org.vertx.java.core.http.HttpServer = org.vertx.java.core.http.impl.DefaultHttpServer@5c7db89a

     >server#listen(8080,"localhost");
-    ...
+    server is ~org.vertx.java.core.http.HttpServer = org.vertx.java.core.http.impl.DefaultHttpServer@5c7db89a

-Point your browser to localhost:8080 and you server will run
+Point your browser to localhost:8080 and you server will print in the console

+    req received

 From the repl
 you can try all the code snippets from this manual.
 You have to stop